 If you’re not protecting medical records in a locked safe, then chances are you have yet to encrypt your cloud data.
 Make every effort to encrypt confidential data documents you have saved in cloud storage (e.g. Google Drive, OneDrive, Dropbox), as well as when they are “at rest” on your laptop, USB external drives, smartphone, and tablet.
 Doing so is easier than ever.
 Note that cybersecurity concerns often arise from unencrypted data (view Wakelet on Cybersecurity Concerns).

 Another aspect involves encrypting data when it is in transit, that is, when you’re sitting at Starbucks working on your bank account or reviewing LabCorp medical test results.
-For goodness sake, use a virtual private network (VPN).
+For goodness sake, use a virtual private network (VPN), such as Mullvad VPN.
 Take some time to secure your on the go connections.

 Wish there was more you could do?
 Read the NCSAM toolkit and make securing paper and digital resources of your life and work a top priority.
 You can never do enough to protect yourself.